 - The batter will be more liquid than our normal muffin or cake batter.
 Trust, me the oats will soak up the liquid.
 And it will turn out so moist, soft, and chewy.

 Other Flavors for Baked Oatmeal Cups

 The sky is unlimited when it comes to the add-ons you can choose for these baked oatmeal cups.
 Try these combinations:

 - Peanut Butter and Chocolate

 That’s why this breakfast oatmeal recipe is perfect to customize for your little picky eaters.
 You can change up the flavors, and they will never be bored of them.

 How to Serve Apple Cinnamon Baked Oatmeal Cups

 To begin with, these baked apple cinnamon oatmeal cups are so delicious to be enjoyed by themselves.
 But you are like me, I always have to load up the toppings.
 My favorite toppings for these oatmeal cups are yogurt, peanut butter, cacao nibs and/or maple syrup.

-Vegan Options: Try dairy free yogurt such as coconut, almond or cashew yogurt.
+Vegan Options: Try dairy-free yogurts such as coconut, almond, or cashew yogurt.